typst/typst/tests/typ/layout/columns.typ

 // Test a page with zero columns.
 // Error: 49-50 must be positive
 #set page(height: auto, width: 7.05cm, columns: 0)

-This makes less sense.

-// colbreak in auto stroke box on sized page that should be higher than box